harmonysoft-tech/traute/core/javac/README.md

 ## 2. Overview

-This is a [Java Compiler](http://docs.oracle.com/javase/8/docs/technotes/tools/unix/javac.html) plugin which enhances resulting *\*.class* files by automatically generating *null*-checks based on source code annotations.
+This is a [Java Compiler](http://docs.oracle.com/javase/8/docs/technotes/tools/unix/javac.html) plugin which enhances generated *\*.class* files by inserting *null*-checks based on source code annotations.

 See [the main project page](../../README.md) for the rationale to have such an instrument.